iitalics/Opal/docs/MoreSyntax.md

 ## Standard Library ##

-The standard library for Opal is broken up into three main modules
+The standard library for Opal is broken up into four main modules

 There currently isn't full documentation for the standard library, but that will likely change soon.
+For now, see [examples](../examples)

 ### `Core` ###